Rustem-bayetov/Bootstrap4-StarRating/README.md

 * data-max - Maximum stars
 * data-step - Increment step
 * disabled - Disable your control
-* Read-only - Set your control in read-only state.
-* data-showcaption=false - To switch off the caption (it on by default)
+* data-showcaption=false - To switch off the caption (it switched on by default)

 ## Thanks to
 Thanks to anirudhabhowmik for his component https://bootsnipp.com/snippets/lVqo2